 6. L-hang

 Abs are not only made in the kitchen.
 They are also sculpted in the gym.
 And one of the best exercises for targeting your abs is hanging from a pull-up bar.
-This exercise not only works your core muscles, but it also works your back and arms.
+This exercise works your core muscles, back, and arms.

-To do this exercise, start by hanging from a pull-up bar with hands shoulder-width apart.
+Start this exercise by hanging from a pull-up bar with hands shoulder-width apart.
 Then, slowly raise your knees towards your chest and tuck them in towards your body.
 Hold this position for a few seconds before releasing and repeating.

 7. L-hang siders

-The pull-up bar is a piece of equipment that can be found in most gyms.
-It is often used for pull-ups, but it can also be used for ab exercises from pull up bar.
+Most gyms have a pull-up bar as a piece of equipment.
+It is often used for pull-ups and ab exercises from a pull-up bar.
 One such exercise is the L-hang.
 To do the L-hang, you need to hang from the bar of the pull-up with your hands placed apart within shoulder width.
-R. You can then use your abs to pull your hips up to the bar and hold this position for as long as you can.
+R. Afterward, you can utilize your abdominal muscles to elevate your hips towards the bar, maintaining this stance for as much time as possible.

 8. Windshield Wipers

-The first exercise is the side plank.
-To do this exercise, you will need to find a sturdy surface to place your hand on.
-Lie down on your side with your elbow directly under your shoulder and your feet stacked on top of each other.
+To do this exercise, you must locate a stable surface to rest your hand.
+Lie down on your side with your elbow directly under your shoulder and your feet stacked on each other.
 Brace your abs and lift your hips off the ground so that you are in a straight line from head to toe.
 Hold for 30 seconds, then switch sides.

 9. Hanging Crunches

 When it comes to working your abs, there’s no shortage of exercises to choose from.
-But if you want an exercise that is both challenging and effective, hanging crunches are a great option.
+But if you want a challenging and effective exercise, hanging crunches are a great option.
 To do hanging crunches, you’ll need a pull-up bar.

 If you don’t have one at home, you can use the one at the gym.
 Start by standing underneath the bar and grabbing it with both hands, palms facing out.
 Then, hang from the bar with your straight legs and your feet together.